UW Health Nursing: Professional Practice Model

 The three bridges that link the domains are:

 - Continuous Transfer of Knowledge: This bridge addresses communication between nurses and other disciplines across service lines and the continuum of care.
-UW Hospital and Clinics expects that nurses throughout the organization will be involved in the gathering and sharing of data and problem-solving to improve care.
+UW Health expects that nurses throughout the organization will be involved in the gathering and sharing of data and problem-solving to improve care.
 The implementation of best practices is an expectation as outcomes are measured to monitor progress.
 Expert nurses model exemplary care and their input is sought in decision-making.
 An electronic health record linked between the hospital and ambulatory settings reduces redundancy and ensures that critical information is available whenever patients access services.

-- Innovation: As an academic medical center embedded in an environment which provides service, research and education, UW Hospital and Clinics is a nationally recognized thought leader in areas such as transplant, integrative therapies and pain.
+- Innovation: As an academic medical center embedded in an environment which provides service, research and education, UW Health is a nationally recognized thought leader in areas such as transplant, integrative therapies and pain.
 The nurse residency program, a state-of-the-art simulation center, the Wisconsin Institutes for Medical Research and schools of medicine, pharmacy and nursing collaborate to provide patients with leading edge diagnostic, therapeutic and treatment options.

 Professional Practice Model